How to Apply

 Have questions about the program?
 Find out more about MSFS on our About and Admissions FAQs pages.
 You can connect with MSFS through email, campus visits, recruitment events, and online video chats.
 We look forward to hearing from you!

 The MSFS application deadline is January 15 for priority and scholarship consideration and April 1 for admission only.
-Between January 16 and April 1, applications are reviewed on a rolling basis.
+Between January 16 and April 1, applications are reviewed on a rolling basis until the class is full.

 We accept applications through a secure, electronic submission process.
 We do not accept paper applications.
 Through our system, you have convenient access to an electronic checklist showing you which application items we have received.
 The checklist serves as confirmation when all of your materials have been submitted.
 All application components, including supplementary materials, must be submitted by the application deadline.

 The MSFS application consists of the following materials: